 DECISION DUE DATE:

 PUBLICITY EXPIRY DATE:

 OFFICER SITE VISIT DATE:

-RELEVANT PLANNING HISTORY (inc. appeals and relevant history on adjoining sites):
+RELEVANT PLANNING HISTORY (including adjoining sites):

 1.0 DESCRIPTION OF SITE